Tell me about yourself, she asks.

 In my heart and soul I knew it was all true.
 I believed then and still do today.

 My fear of my family’s reaction was such that after returning to the States I hid my faith from them for the next few years.
 When they discovered my belief, I was excluded from gatherings and forbidden to have contact with my siblings.
-Though passions cooled in time and a kind of peace restored, no other members of my birth family ever professed Christian faith.
+Though passions cooled in time and a kind of peace restored, my parents and sister (all now deceased) never professed Christian faith.

 One day God will give his children new bodies.
 Until then, we wait patiently and endure the crosses each of us must bear.
 What we cannot bear, we give to our gracious Lord.
 We do the best we can to find joy amidst the burdens and consequences which come from living in this groaning world.

 I have struggled with mood and anxiety issues throughout my life.
 At times my sinful choices and actions have made an inborn weakness worse.
 Those who grapple with such reminders of the fall know there is no magic pill, pat explanation or miracle cure for these things.

 Being a true Christian does not mean your problems disappear.
 It means God forgives you, promises to love you and will be with you no matter what you experience.

 Being a real Christian means you decide to believe all things are working for good.
 Even anxiety and emotional pain.

 Weeping may endure for a night, but joy cometh in the morning.

 Being a true Christian means we accept God’s forgiveness no matter what our sins.

 The best we can do is to choose to love one another, have mercy, and share the Word of God with others as freely as possible.